Informatievlaanderen/VSDS-LDES-E2E-testing/demos/032.ldes-client-to-oauth-server/README.md

 It uses a context containing a (LDES Server) simulator serving the fragments, an NGINX reverse proxy in front of the simulator, an Oauth 2 server, a workflow containing the LDES Client and a http sender and the LDES Server backed by a data store (mongodb).

 The simulator is seeded by a subset of the GIPOD dataset containing five fragments of which the first four fragments contain 250 members each and the last one contains 16 members, making a total of 1016 LDES members served.

-TODO:
-   reverse proxy en oauth 2 server

 ## Test Setup
 > **Note**: if needed, copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the settings as needed.
 If you do, you need to add ` --env-file user.env` to each `docker compose` command.